jme/clj-m1-notes/index.md

 * **Homebrew** ::
 [Although proceeding very rapidly](https://github.com/Homebrew/brew/issues/7857) support is incomplete.
-> not Homebrew specidic, but helpful: the 'arch -x86_64' prefix to run apps with Rosetta2 via command line.
+> not Homebrew specific, but helpful: the 'arch -x86_64' prefix can be used to run apps with Rosetta2 via command line.

 * **virtualization and containers** ::